 I have been blessed with work I love to do.
 I have felt honoured to be able to be in the presence of so many students who have helped to teach me so much in life.
 I feel honoured that they allow me to enter into their world.
 Each day I go to work I am grateful.
-It doesn’t mean that every moment of every day that I am happy, but really I truly am so happy that I chose to do the work I do and most moments of most days I really am happy.
+It doesn’t mean that every moment of every day I am happy, but most moments of most days I really am very happy.
 My work brings me great joy and fulfillment.
 I really try to put passion into practice .

 5. Have Hope

 Life is not always easy and sometimes just downright hard, but having hope has gotten me through all the rough times.
 Even when I might have felt like giving up I haven’t because I could see a spark of hope.
 May you find HOPE in your life.